 This unique area is home to the internationally important migratory migratory eared grebes, great white herons, song swans, little swans, white-crowned godwits, greylag, white-fronted and greylag and greylag geese, and cypress, resting and feeding areas for grey, pintail, spoon-billed, brown-headed and tufted ducks, waders, great and lesser black-backed gulls, common and lesser spotted gulls, terns, cranes, little gulls, black terns, and other waterbirds.

-The floodplain meadows of the Regional Park are among the most important resting sites in Europe for migrating whooper swans.
-Every year, from March to April, up to 4,000 whooper swans breeding in the European tundra gather there, their loud “trumpeting” calls echoing across many parts of the delta.
-The wet meadows surrounding the Delta are one of Europe’s most important resting places for white-fronted and greylag geese.
-During high spring tides, huge flocks of White-fronted Geese can be seen there, stopping off on their way to breeding grounds on the Arctic tundra, where up to 100,000 birds have been counted.
-Deltoje pavasarinės migracijos metu nuolat registruojami didžiausi Lietuvoje traukiančių rudagalvių ir dryžgalvių kryklių, cyplių, smailiauodegių, šauštasnapių ir pilkųjų ančių, bei laukių būriai.
+The floodplain meadows of the Regional Park are among the most important resting sites for whooper swans in Europe.
+Every year, between March and April, up to 4,000 whooper swans, which breed in the European tundra, gather there.
+Their loud “trumpeting” calls can be heard in many parts of the delta.
+The wet meadows surrounding the delta are also among the most important resting sites in Europe for white-fronted and greylag geese.
+During major spring floods, enormous flocks of white-fronted geese can be observed stopping over on their way to breeding grounds in the Arctic tundra, with up to 100,000 birds counted.
+During spring migration, the largest flocks in Lithuania of migrating Eurasian wigeons, garganeys, northern pintails, northern shovelers, and mallards, as well as common pochards, are regularly recorded in the delta.

-Vasaros pabaigoje (liepos – rugpjūčio mėnesiais) deltoje galima stebėti juodųjų žuvėdrų būrius.
-This is the only place in Lithuania where up to 15,000 of these rare birds gather each year.
+At the end of summer (July–August), flocks of black terns can be observed in the delta.
+This is the only place in Lithuania where up to 15,000 of these rare European birds gather annually.